ARMmbed/mbed-client/README.md

 - Static
 - Dynamic

-In Static resource, you set the value of the resource once and it does not change during the course of operations.
+In a Static resource, you set the value of the resource once and it does not change during the course of operations.
 You can use Static resources to report values such as Device name, type and address.

 For example, you can create a custom static resource as follows: